fastoch/DevOps_Full_Course/README.md

 ---

-# 10. Deployments, Replication Controller and ReplicaSet explained
+# 10. K8s Deployment, Replication Controller and ReplicaSet explained

-## Self-healing
+## Self-healing & High-Availability

-4/35
+A ReplicaSet = multiple identical instances of a pod

+When a pod crashes, the Replication Controller detects it and immediately creates a new pod to replace it.
+The Replication Controller is responsible for routing the traffic to one of the active pods, which implies load balancing functionality.

+High-Availability (HA) is crucial to ensure your application never crashes.
+In High-Availability configurations, you already have replicas (replacement pods) ready to be deployed as soon as needed.

+7/35
 video 9/59

 ---